opentechinstitute/commotion-winmesh/README.md

 and all the plugin `.dll` files in the `olsrd` subdirectory.
 - The main script generates a new `[ssid].olsrd.conf` file locally for each profile.
 To make changes for all profiles, edit `templates/olsrd.conf.py`.

+###General notes
+- OLSRd will preemptively disable ICMP redirect processing in the registry on first run.
+It's not an option, and OLSRd doesn't give any advance warning.
+Afterward, a reboot is required.